PaulRaUnite/dsl_lab1/README.md

 can exist more than one transition with the same trigger symbol.

-Transitions are stored as dictionary of dictionaries of sets (or in Python notation `Dict[int, Dict[chr, Set[int]]]`), every the machine can have only one start state(always `0`), and any number of final states.
+Transitions are stored as dictionary of dictionaries of sets (or in Python notation `Dict[int, Dict[chr, Set[int]]]`), each machine can have only one start state (always `0`), and any number of final states.

 Forks with transitions of the same trigger symbol are allowed.
 In the machine, this case is handled by multiple current states of the machine (to be exact, set of states).
-While fork occurs while executing and transitions will be performed, current state will be split up into multiple states, every of which will continues its route by its branch.
+If fork occurs while executing and transitions of the same symbol are performed, current state will be split up into multiple states, every of which will continues its route on its branch.